 Determining the impact on the school timetable (for SATs)

-Determining the impact on the school timetable (for school-based apprenticeships and traineeships) (PDF, 93KB)
+Determining the impact on the school timetable (for SATs) (PDF, 163KB)

 What level of impact is appropriate?

-The level of impact on a student's school timetable is not mandated; in most cases, the student's school is best placed to decide whether proposed arrangements impact sufficiently so that the apprenticeship or traineeship forms part of the student's school timetable and can be undertaken under school-based arrangements.
+The level of impact on a student's school timetable is not mandated.
+In most cases, the student's school is best placed to decide whether proposed arrangements impact sufficiently so that the apprenticeship or traineeship forms part of the student's school program and can be undertaken under school-based arrangements.

-Possible ways that SATs may impact on a student's school program include:
+Possible ways that a SAT may impact on a student's school timetable may include: